 But what makes anxiety interesting is that it can also be caused by changes to the body's stasis.
 Even though people think of anxiety in terms of anxious thoughts, these anxious thoughts can be affected by the health of your body.
 That's why anxiety - including worries and fears - can be caused by premenstrual syndrome, or PMS.

 What's amazing about mental health is that even if it's caused by a physical change, it's still a mental health issue.
-That's why you can still cure your anxiety with strategies aimed at anxiety reduction.
-My free 7 minute anxiety test will show you how to control that anxiety forever.
+Our free 7 minute anxiety test can score your anxiety severity, and help you learn more about how to handle your symptoms.

 Fluctuating Hormones Cause Anxiety